ugo-nama-kun/smoothsoftmax/README.md

 # Smooth Softmax 1D/2D

 Usually the softmax function does not have a geometric constraint by definition.
-There are no "next" output units for the output.
+There are no "next" output units for individual output units.

 If in continuous outputs, Multivariate Gaussian (or Beta dist.) would be a good starting point.
 We can intruduce the near-ness using the covairance matrix of the Gaussian.